drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Preparation of silicone resins**

-The silicone resins were synthesized using a hydrolysis-polycondensation method.
+The silicone resins were synthesized using the hydrolysis-polycondensation method.
 TMCS was used as M unit, TEOS was used as a Q unit, and VTMS and ATE were used as T unit.
-The \[M\]/\[Q+T\] molar ratio that used is 0.8, based on a previous study. ^30,31^ The concentration of T unit was varied to 1, 3 and 5 % of TEOS weight.
-The synthesis of MQ resin was as follows, a mixture of TMCS and toluene was added into the three-necked flask and the temperature was held constant at 30^o^C. An appropriate amount of deionized water was added to the mixture for 10 min and then heated up to 70^o^C. An amount of TEOS, VTMS and/or ATE were dripped (90 min) into the flask and held for 2 hr.
-After cooling to room temperature, the mixture was separated from the organic solution and washed repeatedly with the NaHCO~3~ solution until pH at 6.
+The \[M\]/\[Q+T\] molar ratio of 0.8 that was used was based on a previous study. ^30,31^ The concentration of the T unit varied between 1, 3 and 5% of TEOS weight.
+The synthesis of MQ resin proceeded as
+follows: a mixture of TMCS and toluene was added into a three-necked flask and the temperature was held constant at 30^o^C. An appropriate amount of deionized water was added to the mixture for 10 min and then heated up to 70^o^C. An amount of TEOS, VTMS and/or ATE were dripped (90 min) into the flask and held for 2 hr.
+After cooling to room temperature, the mixture was separated from the organic solution and washed repeatedly with a NaHCO~3~ solution until pH reached 6.
 Then, the mixture was dissolved in toluene and evaporated at 150^o^C for 24 h to remove the solvent and unreacted monomer.
-Detail of the synthesis process was shown in Figure 1., and the experimental details were shown in Table 2
+Details of the synthesis process are shown in Figure 1., and the experimental details are shown in Table 2.

 ![](media\image1.png){width="5.118110236220472in"
 height="2.1669936570428696in"}

 Figure 1.
-Schematic route of a hydrolysis-polycondensation method for silicone resin synthesis.
+Schematic route of the hydrolysis-polycondensation method for silicone resin synthesis

 Table 2.
-Components and its quantities in the silicone resins synthesis.
+Components and their quantities in the silicone resin synthesis

-**Preparations of elastomeric thermal pads from silicon Resins and h-BN**
+**Preparations of elastomeric thermal pads from silicon resins and h-BN**

 The elastomeric thermal pads were formed with the thermoforming process,